History of geology: 17th century

 It was not until the 17th century that geology made great strides in its development.
 At this time, geology became its own entity in the world of natural science.
 It was discovered by the Christian world that different translations of the Bible contained different versions of the biblical text.
 The one entity that remained consistent through all of the interpretations was that the Deluge had formed the world's geology and geography.
 To prove the Bible's authenticity, individuals felt the need to demonstrate with scientific evidence that the Great Flood had in fact occurred.
+With this enhanced desire for data came an increase in observations of the Earth's composition, which in turn led to the discovery of fossils.

+In 1687, in his Principia, the mathematician and physicist Isaac Newton was the first to calculate the age of Earth by experiment, based on a globe of iron cooling equal to Earth in size, at 50,000 years old.

-With this enhanced desire for data came an increase in observations of the earth's composition, which in turn led to the discovery of fossils.
-Although theories that resulted from the heightened interest in the earth's composition were often manipulated to support the concept of the Deluge, a genuine outcome was a greater interest in the makeup of the earth.
+Although theories that resulted from the heightened interest in the Earth's composition were often manipulated to support the concept of the Deluge, a genuine outcome was a greater interest in the makeup of the Earth.
 Due to the strength of Christian beliefs during the 17th century, the theory of the origin of the Earth that was most widely accepted was A New Theory of the Earth published in 1696, by William Whiston.
-Whiston used Christian reasoning to "prove" that the Great Flood had occurred and that the flood had formed the rock strata of the earth.
+Whiston used Christian reasoning to "prove" that the Great Flood had occurred and that the flood had formed the rock strata of the Earth.

-During the 17th century, both religious and scientific speculation about Earth's origin further propelled interest in the earth and brought about more systematic identification techniques of the earth's strata.
-The earth's strata can be defined as horizontal layers of rock having approximately the same composition throughout.
+During the 17th century, both religious and scientific speculation about the Earth's origin further propelled interest in the Earth and brought about more systematic identification techniques of the Earth's strata.
+The Earth's strata can be defined as horizontal layers of rock having approximately the same composition throughout.
 An important pioneer in the science was Nicolas Steno.
 Steno was trained in the classical texts on science; however, by 1659 he seriously questioned accepted knowledge of the natural world.
 Importantly, he questioned the idea that fossils grew in the ground, as well as common explanations of rock formation.
 His investigations and his subsequent conclusions on these topics have led scholars to consider him one of the founders of modern stratigraphy and geology (Steno, who became a Catholic as an adult, was eventually made a bishop, and was beatified in 1988 by Pope John Paul II.
 Therefore, he is also called Blessed Nicolas Steno).